 Traveling on the Control Road or the Rim Road, you will pass through the area devastated by the 1990 Dude Fire.
 The Tonto National Forest Ranger Station in Payson can supply you with a map for a self-guided auto tour and the story of the fire.

 Take Highway 87 north from Payson to Houston Mesa Road and turn east.
-The parking lot is a short distance beyond the Mesa del Caballo subdivision just off the paved road.
+The parking lot on the right is a short distance beyond the Mesa del Caballo subdivision just off the paved road.
 Picnic tables, ramadas and toilet facilities are provided.
 A self-guided tour through this ancient village site will show you how the native people lived here between AD 1000 and 1250.
 The site has been excavated by archaeologists from Arizona State University, and is on the National Register of Historic Places.
 (Elevation, 5,240 feet.)

 Payson Pioneer Cemetery

-The cemetery was founded in 1882 with the burial of two members of the Meadows family who were killed by Apaches.
+The cemetery was begun in 1882 with the burial of two members of the Meadows family who were killed by Apaches.
 Much of the local history is represented by the pioneer families buried here.
 In the springtime, the cemetery is ablaze with wild flowers.
-Follow Main Street west, past Green Valley Park to the Payson Golf Course.
+Follow Main Street west past Green Valley Park to the Payson Golf Course.
 Turn right beyond the club house and follow South Vista Road through the golf course.
 You will see the Pioneer Cemetery ahead on your right at the intersection of South Vista Road and Mesa Road.

 Rim Country Museum